anfargaming/EVM-Wallet-Generator/README.md

 ```

 🔐 **Keep your private keys and mnemonic phrases secure!**
 ⚠️ **Do not share them with anyone.**

-⚡ **Use at your own risk.
-This tool is for educational purposes only.**

 ## 🔗 License
 This project is open-source under the MIT License.